nickjj/esbuild-copy-static-files/README.md

 This plugin fixes the above because it'll only copy static files if they changed on disk since they were last copied.
-You can think of this plugin as being similar to using `rsync` instead of `cp` on the command line.
+You can think of this plugin as being similar to using `rsync` instead of `cp` on the command line except there's no extra watcher or command that you need to run.
+It's all seamlessly integrated into esbuild.

 ### How it works at a high level